dennissergeev/dennissergeev.github.io/_blog/2015-09-08-csv-to-xarray.md

 `print(flx.wind_speed) # 1D array of wind speed values`

 But then I got tired of only the values being accessible, but not the description and units that resided in the comments inside the script.
 The obvious way to was to convert two files: data and reading script into a NetCDF file.
-Plus, the `xray` package had been gaining popularity.
+Plus, the `xarray` package had been gaining popularity.
 So below is my little exercise in data I/O using the modern NetCDF handler.

 To begin with, I load necessary modules